alshival/openAI-Discord-Bot/README.md

 ```

 Discord servers can leverage an OpenAI-powered bot for code assistance, troubleshooting, generating financial charts, and answering technical questions.
 Discord servers centered around creative writing, storytelling, or roleplaying can use a bot with OpenAI's GPT models to generate prompts, develop characters, and facilitate interactive storytelling experiences.
 Gaming communities can incorporate an OpenAI-powered bot into their Discord server to provide in-game tips, strategies, and assist with game-related queries.

-## Usage

-- Use the command prefix `!` to interact with the bot:

-  - `!fefe <message>`: Chat with the bot using OpenAI's GPT models.
-- The bot also includes the following slash commands:
-  - `/label_last <label>`: Label the last prompt you sent to retrain the bot, in the event that she misunderstands your request.
-  - `/clear_reminders`: Clear all reminders set by the user.
-  - `/retrain_keras`: Retrain the Keras layer.
-(Only accessible to server administrators)
-  - `/stop_music`: Used to stop music playback in voice channels.

 # Installation
 ### Set up bot on Discord